-You may have noticed that when the full specs were released, the internet went crazy with people ranting and raving about how poor the video specs were with regards to codecs, file sizes, frame rates and so on…all the while forgetting that this is a stills camera first and foremost.
+You may have noticed that when the full specs were released, the internet went crazy.
+People were ranting and raving about how poor the video specs were with regards to codecs, file sizes, frame rates and so on.
+All the while forgetting that this is a stills camera first and foremost.

 I even fell for this myself for a while and started to wonder if this really is the camera I sold one of my Mark II’s for in anticipation last year?